RI-SE/smirk/docs/System Architecture Description.md

 - Other stakeholders: TBD

 ## 1.5 Product Scope ##
-SMIRK is an ADAS that is intended to co-exist with other ADAS in a vechicle.
+SMIRK is an ADAS that is intended to co-exist with other ADAS in a vehicle.
 We expect that sensors and actuators will be shared among different systems.
 SMIRK implements its own perception based on radar and camera input.
 In future versions, it is likely that a central perception system operating on the vehicle will provide SMIRK with input.
 This is not yet the case.

 ## 1.6 References ##
 - [System Requirements Specification](</docs/System Requirements Specification.md>) (SRS)